 The General Data Protection Regulation (“GDPR”) is a sweeping piece of legislation that expands and largely unifies patchwork privacy regulations across the European Union.
-Its purpose is to offer comprehensive protections for the individual privacy rights of European Union citizens, but the requirements will affect organizations worldwide.
+Its purpose is to offer comprehensive protections for the individual privacy rights of individuals in the European Union, but the requirements will affect organizations worldwide.

 The GDPR regulates all “personal data,” which is broadly defined as “any information relating to an identified or identifiable natural person.”
-The regulation encompasses organizations with a European Union presence as well as non-European Union organizations offering goods and services to European Union citizens (e.g. through a website) or monitoring the behavior of European Union citizens (e.g. through website cookies).
-Additionally, the GDPR applies not only to controllers (entities that determine why and how personal data is processed), but also to processors (entities who process personal data on behalf of controllers).
+The regulation encompasses organizations with a European Union presence as well as non-European Union organizations offering goods and services to individuals in the European Union (e.g. through a website) or monitoring the behavior of individuals in the European Union (e.g. through website cookies).
+Additionally, the GDPR applies not only to controllers (entities that determine why and how personal data is processed), but also to processors (entities who process personal data at the direction of controllers).